 FYI: If you click through and/or make a purchase, I might get a couple bucks.
 Thanks for helping put my kids through college!
 Just kidding, I use that money to buy coffee and bagels (and occasionally a new shade of lipstick).

 I hopped on the capsule wardrobe bandwagon in 2015 and at the risk of sounding dramatic, it kind of changed my life.
 I don't have strict rules or a magical number to follow, but I do keep a tightly curated collection of seasonal clothing in my closet that gets rotated four times a year.

 I used to read for pleasure a lot more BK (before kids).
 Now, between adult-ing and taking care of two kids and running my own business and fighting the constant urge to binge everything Netflix has to offer, I feel a real sense of accomplishment when I actually finish a book that I've started.
 I tend to shop from the same shelves: Christian nonfiction, books on writing/creativity, and celebrity memoirs.
 I only read fiction on vacation.
 I'll never turn down a good polygamist escape story.
-Sporadically rating books over on Goodreads, if you want to hang out over there!
+Slowly adding all my favorite reads in my Amazon shop.

 BEAUTY + HAIR

 I know never say never and all that jazz, but really truly deeply ... you'll NEVER see a makeup tutorial on this blog.
 Having said that, I get 50% of my hair and makeup recommendations from strangers on Instagram and they haven't failed me yet.
 Passing all my knowledge to you here.
 You're welcome.
 The other 50% come from experts at Sephora, my dermatologist, and trial and error.
 For the record, I color my hair and have pretty normal/average skin (after a short stint with severe adult acne last year, good times!).
 All of these products I love and use regularly, if not daily.